Beauty Lacchi and Faluda: Branches and products

 With the original store in Johnson Road, it opened more two branches in Nazirabazar and Lalbagh Thana.
-In present, only branches at Johnson Road and Nazirabazar are open.
+Previously, only branches at Johnson Road and Nazirabazar are open.
+Later on, a third branch was opened at Luxmibazar.

 It offers five items including Sweet lassi, Salted lassi, Falooda, and Lemonade.
 Its Lemonade, the most popular item of the shop, is made from lemon, ice, sugar and salt.
 Its Nazirabazar branch sells Biryani.